NolanKoblischke/AION-Search/research/README.md

 # Research Code

-⚠️ **This code is provided as a reference implementation only.**
+**This code is provided as a reference implementation only.**

-It requires internal datasets and infrastructure that have not been publicly released.
-The code will not run without significant modification.

 For runnable code, see the main [`aionsearch/`](../aionsearch/) package and [`examples/`](../examples/) directory.

 ## Paper Implementation Overview

 The paper presents three main contributions, each corresponding to different parts of the codebase.
-First, we evaluate whether VLMs can accurately describe galaxy images by benchmarking them against human annotations from Galaxy Zoo.
+First, we evaluate whether Vision-Language Models (VLMs, e.g. GPT-4) can accurately describe galaxy images by benchmarking them against human annotations from Galaxy Zoo.
 Second, we use these VLM-generated descriptions to train a contrastive model that aligns image embeddings with text embeddings.
 Third, we demonstrate that VLM re-ranking can significantly improve retrieval performance for rare astronomical phenomena.

 ## VLM Benchmarking